dbturner/raisethebar/chapters/chapter1.md

 </opt>

 <opt text="It is unclear from this graph what the maximum mussel shell length is for each group" correct="true">
-Good job!
 There is no way to tell from the graph given here what the maximum mussel length is.
 </opt>

 </choice>